libregis/GST101/docs/Lab4.md

     This is an NGS Data Sheet.
 It gives measurement parameters for NGS benchmarks located throughout the United States.
 One piece of information it includes are coordinates for benchmarks in State Plane feet (highlighted in the figure above).
 There are two sets of State Plane coordinates on the NGS Data Sheet; one is in meters (MT) and one is in feet (sFT).
 Be sure to use the set in feet. *Important Note*: There is a dash before the North coordinate.
 It is *not* a negative number.

 19. Find the data sheet for each benchmark shown in the map and fill in the coordinates below.
-The coordinates for the first station have been entered already. *Note*: If you are unable to access the internet, the NGS Data Sheets have been downloaded and saved in the Lab 5/Data/NGS Data Sheets folder.
+The coordinates for the first station have been entered already. *Note*: If you are unable to access the internet, the NGS Data Sheets have been downloaded and saved in the `GST101\data\Lab4`/NGS Data Sheets folder.

 		Benchmark | Northing      | Easting
 		I25 27	    1,484,404.48    1,524,608.32